Shyrx/BLIND/report/report.md

 Their goal is to remove small and isolated areas in the filtered picture, with the supposition that they are either not cones, or cones that are too far away from the car.

 The opening process consists of performing a morphological dilation following a morphological erosion, and closing is the opposite.
-In order to keep only wide areas of the filtered picture, a bigger kernel size have been chosen for closing than for opening.
+In order to keep only wide areas of the filtered picture, a bigger kernel size was chosen for closing than for opening.

 A downside of having split right and left cones from the first step is that opening and closing have to be called twice.
 If this is performed on a merged matrix, there is a non-negligible chance to not be able to retrieve the cone color after the third step.